 Fixed Liquidation Preference and such increased Fixed Liquidation Preference shall be the Fixed Liquidation Preference with respect to such Series A preferred stock.
 The consummation of this offering and the sale of the Convertible Preferred are conditional on each other, and are scheduled to close substantially simultaneously with each other.
-44% (or 81% if all outstanding LLC Units held by the ContinuingPre-IPO LLC Members were redeemed Voting power held by holders of Class A common stock after giving effect to this offering or exchanged for a corresponding number of newly-issued shares of Class A common stock and 81% if the underwriters also exercise their right to purchase additional shares of Class A common stock in full).
-Voting power held by holders of Class B common stock after 37% (or 0% if all outstanding LLC Units held by the ContinuingPre-IPO LLC Members were redeemed or exchanged for a corresponding number of newly-issued shares of Class A common stock). giving effect to this offering Voting power held by holders of Convertible Preferred after 19% (or 19% if the underwriters exercise their option to purchase additional shares of Class A common giving effect to this offering stock in full), assuming all Convertible Preferred is held as Series A preferred stock.
+38% (or 77% if all outstanding LLC Units held by the ContinuingPre-IPO LLC Members were redeemed Voting power held by holders of Class A common stock after giving effect to this offering or exchanged for a corresponding number of newly-issued shares of Class A common stock and 77% if the underwriters also exercise their right to purchase additional shares of Class A common stock in full).
+Voting power held by holders of Class B common stock after 39% (or 0% if all outstanding LLC Units held by the ContinuingPre-IPO LLC Members were redeemed or exchanged for a corresponding number of newly-issued shares of Class A common stock). giving effect to this offering Voting power held by holders of Convertible Preferred after 23% (or 23% if the underwriters exercise their option to purchase additional shares of Class A common giving effect to this offering stock in full), assuming all Convertible Preferred is held as Series A preferred stock.
 Voting rights after giving effect to this offering Each share of common stock will entitle its holder to one vote per share.
-Investors in this offering will hold approximately 23% of the combined voting power of our common stock (or 26% if the underwriters exercise their option to purchase additional shares of Class A common stock in full).
+Investors in this offering will hold approximately 17% of the combined voting power of our common stock (or 19% if the underwriters exercise their option to purchase additional shares of Class A common stock in full).
 Our Class A common stock, Class B common stock and Series A preferred stock generally vote together as a single class on all matters submitted to a vote of our stockholders.
 See "Description of Capital Stock."
-Use of proceeds We estimate that our net proceeds from this offering will be approximately \$186.5 million (or approximately \$214.5 million if the underwriters exercise their option to purchase additional shares of Class A common stock in full), after deducting underwriting discounts and commissions of approximately \$13.5 million (or approximately \$15.5 million if the underwriters exercise their option to purchase additional shares of Class A common stock in full).
-We will use all of the net proceeds from this offering (including net proceeds received if the underwriters exercise their option to purchase additional shares of Class A common stock in full), together with the

-\$200 million in proceeds we expect to receive from the sale of Convertible Preferred to (i) acquire newly issued Preferred Units and LLC Units (at a price per LLC Unit equal to the initial public offering price per share of Class A common stock after deducting underwriting discounts and commissions), (ii) purchase all of the shares of LCAT from LCAT shareholders for approximately \$154.2 million, (iii) pay the H&W Cash Merger Consideration of approximately \$23.3 million and (iv) acquire approximately \$38.5 million of LLC Units from certain Pre-IPO LLC Members, including Anthony Geisler, our Chief Executive Officer, at a purchase price per LLC Unit equal to the initial public offering price of Class A common stock.
-We will acquire an additional \$15 million of LLC Units from an affiliate of Anthony Geisler, our Chief Executive Officer (based on an assumed initial public offering price of \$15.00 per share of our Class A common stock, the midpoint of the estimated price range set forth on the cover page of this prospectus), if the underwriters exercise their option to purchase additional shares of Class A common stock in full.
+Use of proceeds We estimate that our net proceeds from this offering will be approximately \$111.9 million (or approximately \$128.7 million if the underwriters exercise their option to purchase additional shares of Class A common stock in full), after deducting underwriting discounts and commissions of approximately \$8.1 million (or approximately \$9.3 million if the underwriters exercise their option to purchase additional shares of Class A common stock in full).
+We will use all of the net proceeds from this offering (including a portion of the net proceeds received if the underwriters exercise their option to purchase additional shares of Class A common stock in full), together with the \$200 million in proceeds we expect to receive from the sale of Convertible Preferred to (i) acquire newly issued Preferred Units and LLC Units (at a price per LLC Unit equal to the initial public offering price per share of Class A common stock after deducting underwriting discounts and commissions), (ii) purchase all of the shares of LCAT from LCAT shareholders for approximately \$154.2 million and (iii) pay the H&W Cash Merger Consideration of approximately \$11.7 million.
+We will acquire an additional \$9.0 million of LLC Units from an affiliate of Anthony Geisler, our Chief Executive Officer, if the underwriters exercise their option to purchase additional shares of Class A common stock in full.